Man City have winter break cut short as West Ham match rearranged for February 19 | Goal.com

 Premier League teams have been granted a two-week break in January, but the new arrangement means both sides will return to action prematurely.

+City have a particularly busy fixture list to contend with, given they have Premier League, Champions League, FA Cup and Carabao Cup fixtures to contend with in the next three weeks.

-City were originally scheduled to return with an away game against Leicester on Saturday February 22, before travelling to Spain to take on Real Madrid in the Champions League four days later.
+Pep Guardiola's team were originally scheduled to return with an away game against Leicester on Saturday February 22, before travelling to Spain to take on Real Madrid in the Champions League four days later.
+They will then face Aston Villa in the Carabao Cup final on March 1, just three days before they meet Sheffield United in the fifth round of the FA Cup.

 Meanwhile, a visit to Anfield to take on league leaders Liverpool on Monday February 24 was supposed to be the Hammers' first match back, but they will now play against the top two teams within five days.